 Where

-KDF-Hash-Length is the KDF as defined in 11.6.1.7.2 (Key derivation function (KDF)).
+KDF-Hash-Length is the KDF as defined in 11.6.1.7.2 (Key derivation function (KDF)) using the hash algorithm defined by the AKM in Table 8-130 (AKM suite selectors) to generate a key whose length is equal to the bitlength of the Hash algorithm’s digest.

-If the AKM negotiated is 00-0F-AC:3, 00-0F-AC:4, or 00-0F-AC:9, then Hash shall be SHA-256, and Length shall be 256.
-If the AKM negotiated is 00-0F-AC:13, then Hash shall be SHA-384, and Length shall be 384.

 PMK-R0 is the first level key in the FT key hierarchy.

 R1KH-ID is a MAC address of the holder of the PMK-R1 in the Authenticator of the AP.